parizeaujj/NBA_Betting_App/artifacts/architecture.md

 ![](/artifacts/c4Model-System%20Context.jpg)

-The user using Broke Bets App has opportunity to create betting contests among friends and while doing so the Broke Bets App which acts as the primary element in the scope of this context diagram and it is interacting directly with firebase which acts as a service to store information about data, matches, etc. and handles them via cloud function.
+Each Broke Bets App user has opportunity to create betting contests among friends and, while doing, so the Broke Bets App acts as the primary element in the scope of this context diagram.
+It is interacting directly with firebase, which acts as a service to store information about data, matches, etc. and handles them via cloud functions (R020, R021, R022, R024).
 The firebase is acting as the supporting element that connected with Broke Bets App that will read and write data.

 Containers
 ---

 ![](/artifacts/c4Model-Containers.jpg)

 When a user wishes to interact with the information regarding their account or contests, they communicate with the Firebase database to change or view the information.
-The game information is stored in the database with the ESPN web scraper each time a score changes and when the game finishes.
+The game information is stored in the database with the ESPN web scraper each time a score changes and when the game finishes (R020, R022, R024).

 Components
 ---

 ![](/artifacts/c4Model-Components-2.jpg)

 The components consists of 3 containers: the mobile application, firebase, and the web scraper.
 The mobile application is responsible for displaying all relevant data to the user and allows the user to interact with the appropriate data.
-Firebase controlls all permanent save data and will send out data to the listeners in the mobile application.
-The webscraper contains the Headless Browser component, the Diff/Caching component and the CronJob component.
-The CronJob component triggers events to find the next schedule for the NBA and then starts the Headless Browser component before the first game.The Headless Browser component then scrapes data from ESPN when the data changes to eventually be stored in Firebase.
-The Diff/Caching component compares the data to previously captured data (if any) and then stores the appropriate data in Firebase.
+Firebase controlls all permanent save data and will send out data to the listeners in the mobile application (R020).
+The webscraper contains the Headless Browser component, the Diff/Caching component and the CronJob component (R022, R024).
+The CronJob component triggers events to find the next schedule for the NBA and then starts the Headless Browser component before the first game.
+The Headless Browser component then scrapes data from ESPN when the data changes to eventually be stored in Firebase (R022).
+The Diff/Caching component compares the data to previously captured data (if any) and then stores the appropriate data in Firebase (R024).

 | Component | User Stories this block relates to  | Description       |
 | ---               | ---                                 | ---               |